Kaldei/KCN/content/killchain/5_Privesc_Linux.md

 ---
-title: 5 - Privesc Linux
+title: 5 – Privesc Linux
+summary: Privilege Escalation step – a note for elevating privileges on a Linux machine.
+description: Privilege Escalation step – a note for elevating privileges on a Linux machine.
 ---

 # Privesc Checklist